 What is Gluten?

-Gluten is most often associated with wheat and wheat flour but can also found in barley, rye, and triticale – a wheat hybrid.
+Gluten is a protein most often associated with wheat and wheat flour but can also be found in barley, rye, and other types of wheat, including triticale, spelt, einkorn, farina, kamut, farro, durum, bulgar, and semolina.
 Gluten proteins in wheat flours make dough elastic and stretchy, and trap gas within baked goods, providing a light, airy structure.
-Spelt is closely related to wheat and is not suitable for use in gluten-free products.
-Additionally, gluten can be found in products made with these grains like salad dressing, sauces and even toothpaste.
+Additionally, gluten can be found in products made with these grains like salad dressing, sauces and even cosmetics.

 Baking without Gluten

+Gluten-free flours rarely replace well cup for cup of wheat-based flours.
+A blend of gluten-free flours is recommended to replicate the protein, fiber, and starch components as well as flavor and texture of the particular wheat flour being replaced.
 Baking books and online resources frequently offer gluten-free flour blend formulations for use in making cookies, cakes, quick breads and yeast breads.
 The formula might include three or four different types of flours and starches and make 2 to 12 cups of blended flour.
-Flours with stronger flavors typically make up no more than 25 percent to 30 percent of the total blend and are balanced by neutral flours and starches.
+Flours with stronger flavors typically make up no more than 25 to 30 percent of the total blend and are balanced by neutral flours and starches.
 Stronger tasting flours (such as bean flours) generally are used in small quantities in recipes that feature delicate flavors.
 A higher percentage of these flours can be used in baked goods that include nuts, chocolate, or a high level of spice.
 Flour blends for quick breads often contain 1/2 teaspoon xanthan gum per cup of flour while yeast breads contain 3/4 teaspoon per cup of flour blend.